Choose from 20+ Pole Barn Designs!

 Our Process

-1. Once you request a quote, one of our expert salespeople will give you a call to gather some details and assist you with the design to make sure your building is tailored to your needs.
+• Upon requesting a quote, one of our expert salespeople will contact you to gather details and assist with designing a building tailored to your needs.

-2. An estimate is sent to you, and once signed, you are on the schedule.
+• An estimate is sent to you; once signed, your project is scheduled.

-3. 3-4 weeks prior to delivery, we check in with you to make sure you’re still on board with your order and offer you more personalization options (colors, trims, etc.).
+• 3-4 weeks prior to delivery, we check in to confirm your order and offer additional personalization options (colors, trims, etc.).

-5. Prior to material delivery, an on-site check is conducted to make sure everything is good to go.
+• Prior to material delivery, we conduct an on-site check to ensure everything is prepared for construction.

-6. 1-2 weeks prior to construction, we deliver the materials and bill you for said materials.
+• 1-2 weeks before construction, we deliver the materials and bill you for these items.

-9. After construction, you can expect a follow-up call to make sure everything is going well!
+• After construction, you can expect a follow-up call to ensure your satisfaction and address any concerns.

 Standard Features